ABOUT WILL ROLLINS

 After attending Dartmouth and Columbia Law School, Will clerked for two federal judges in California.

 He began tackling injustice as an Assistant U.S. Attorney, protecting the public from white-collar criminals, including a Ponzi scheme organizer who defrauded dozens of seniors out of their retirement savings, as well as a corrupt physician who sold opiates for cash.
 Will later joined the Terrorism and Export Crimes Section of the National Security Division, where he prosecuted an electrical engineer for conspiring to send microchips with missile guidance applications to China, Iranian nationals for violating U.S. sanctions on Tehran, a reported QAnon follower for an attack at the Port of Los Angeles, and some of the insurrectionists who attacked the US Capitol on January 6th.

-That has motivated Will to improve the lives of others who face discrimination.
+This experience motivated Will to improve the lives of others who face discrimination.
 Will’s mother and father, a public defender and journalist, respectively, stressed the importance of justice and free speech at a young age.
 His parents taught him that although the system may not be perfect, every generation has a responsibility to improve it.
 With this lesson in mind, Will is running for Congress to serve the 41st district of California and bring justice and accountability back to Washington.